Nikitas-io/FeedReader/README.md

 # Feed Reader Project

-This is my version of the Feed Reader Project.
-I made use use of the Jasmine Testing framework to implement the tests detailed in the project's instruction to recreate the feed reader application with tests.
+This project demonstrates browser-based testing using Jasmine.
+I made use of the Jasmine Testing framework to implement javascript code testing using different tests.
+Testing code logic becomes important when you are adding new features to an application.

 ## Run the app